gobit0dic/CVM_IV/README.md

 ---

-# CVM_IV E85 - Convertible top opening while driving
+# CVM_IV E85 / Mini R50 - Convertible top opening while driving

 ## Introduction
-Here you can find DATEN files for the CVM IV of the E85 to code the top opening while driving.
+Here you can find DATEN files for the CVM IV of the E85 / R50 to code the top opening while driving.
 ATTENTION: Please think about the stability of your convertible top and use this function only after careful consideration.
 I use the top opening only up to 30km/h.
 However, due to several requests, values up to 50km/h are stored.
 The soft top also continues to open when you increase the speed.
 Only at the time of the keystroke the speed must be under the limit set.

 ## Instruction
 1. Look at your current coding index of the CVM.
 You can find it e.g. via the information tab in INPA.
 2. Download the corresponding file/folder for your CVM CI.
-Unpack the DATEN file to C:/NCSEXPER/DATEN/E85.
+Unpack the DATEN file to C:/NCSEXPER/DATEN/E85 or C:/NCSEXPER/DATEN/R50.
 3. Now you can use the following coding options in your .MAN file

 ## Coding options